Dirbaio/gominer/README.md

 #### Pre-Requisites

+NOTE: The CUDA support has NOT been updated yet for BLAKE3.
+Matheus is working on adding support, so this section hasn't been modified, but it is out of date.

 You will either need to install CUDA for NVIDIA graphics cards or OpenCL library/headers that support your device such as: AMDGPU-PRO (for newer AMD cards), Beignet (for Intel Graphics), or Catalyst (for older AMD cards).

-For example, on Ubuntu 16.04 you can install the necessary OpenCL packages (for Intel Graphics) and CUDA libraries with:
+For example, on Ubuntu 23.04 you can install the necessary OpenCL packages (for Intel Graphics) and CUDA libraries with:

 ```
 sudo apt-get install beignet-dev nvidia-cuda-dev nvidia-cuda-toolkit
 ```

-gominer has been built successfully on Ubuntu 16.04 with go1.11, g++ 5.4.0, and beignet-dev 1.1.1-2 although other combinations should work as well.
+gominer has been built successfully on Ubuntu 23.04 with go1.21.0, g++ 5.4.0, and beignet-dev 1.1.1-2 although other combinations should work as well.